 Veterinary Care

 Routine veterinary care for Domestic Shorthairs costs $220–$500 per year.
 This covers annual check-ups, vaccinations, and preventative treatments.
-Domestic Shorthairs are generally healthy but can be prone to the classic — generally healthy.
+Domestic Shorthairs are generally healthy, hardy, and have low risks of major breed-specific genetic diseases.
 Unexpected emergencies can add thousands in a single visit.

 Pet Insurance

 Pet insurance for a Domestic Shorthair costs $240–$480 per year.
-Given the breed’s predisposition to the classic — generally healthy, insurance is worth considering.
-An emergency visit can cost $2,000 to $5,000 — far more than a year’s premiums.
+Although Domestic Shorthairs are generally healthy, unexpected accidents or illnesses can still happen.
+Insurance is worth considering since an emergency visit can cost $2,000 to $5,000 — far more than a year's premiums.

 Grooming